davetron5000/wtf-is-a-webpack/markdown/production.md

 We can write JavaScript code in modules and bring in third party libraries, and we can write unit tests.
 That's pretty darn good for a language that doesn't suport literally any of that in any way.
 Thank  God for Webpack!

-But.

-We need go to production.
+But, we need to go to production.
 Code that's not live and solving user problems might as well not exist.

 Given that our amazing Markdown previewer totally works statically in a browser on localhost, it's just a matter of dumping files up onto some server, right?